Argent77/A7-MagicStore/README.md

 This mod allows you to acquire a magical artifact that provides the means to visit any store you have visited in the past.
 Getting your hands on this unique artifact involves a small quest of one kind or another.

-Getting your hands on this unique artifact may involve a small quest of one kind or another.

 The mod supports the following games and game variants:
 - Original BG2
 - Tutu/EasyTutu